Yes, Dreamers and DACA students are encouraged to apply. Proof of citizenship is not required.

 Yes!
 DDCSP@UW is one of five programs nationally.
 Additional programs are administered at the following universities: Northern Arizona University, University of California at Santa Cruz, University of Florida, and University of Michigan.
 With the exception of the program administered by the University of Florida, all DDCSP sites recruit students nationwide to participate.
 The University of Florida partners with Cornell University, North Carolina State University, University of Arizona and University of Idaho to serve students recruited from those five institutions.
 We encourage potential applicants to take a look at all five programs, as offerings and activity locations differ across DDCSP sites.
 For more information please refer to the Doris Duke Charitable Fund.

 How do I advertise this program to my students?

-We recommend you send any students who might be interested in and a good fit for the program to our website.
-You can also email us at email@example.com to receive an electronic version or printed copies of our flyer.
+We recommend you direct any students who might be interested in and be a good fit for the program to our website.
+You can also email us at firstname.lastname@example.org to receive an electronic version or printed copies of our flyer.
 Also, consider offering to serve as a reference for your students who wish to apply.

 What do you look for from a strong application?

 Because the program is geared for students early in their college careers, we are only able to accept freshmen and sophomores.

 Scholars do not have to be environmental science, or even science, majors, but should demonstrate a commitment to the environment and to diversity, and be curious, creative and enthusiastic – incipient change-makers.
 They should demonstrate in their essay responses a willingness and ability to discuss and investigate issues in conservation with people whose identities, opinions, and values differ from their own.